johanix/draft-leon-dnsop-distributed-multi-signer/draft-leon-distributed-multi-signer-00.md

 The primary use case for the proposed multi-signer architecture is the following scenario: A zone owner needs to remove the single point of failure that the DNSSEC signer constitutes.
-For this reason it contracts with two or more “multi-signer capable” service providers.
-Each such service provider provides the following service:
+For this reason it contracts with two or more “multi-signer capable” DNS providers.
+Each such DNS provider provides the following service:

- * Receive an unsigned zone via zone transfer.
+ * Receive the unsigned zone via zone transfer.
- * Locate all active signers via the SIGNER RRset as published by the zone owner.
-Establish secure communication with all remote signers (or their agents).
+ * Locate all active DNS Providers via the HSYNC RRset as published by the zone owner.
+Establish secure communication with all remote DNS Providers (via their agents).
  * Update the DNSKEY, CDS and CSYNC RRsets as needed, based on synchronization with the remote signers (or their agents).
- * Update the NS RRset if allowed by the zone owner, based on synchronization with the remote signers (or their agents).
+ * Update the NS RRset if allowed by the zone owner, based on synchronization with the remote DNS Providers (or their agents).
  * Sign the zone, using own DNSKEYs, but with a published DNSKEY RRset that includes the DNSKEYs of other signers.
- * Distribute the signed zone to a set of downstream authoritative nameservers.
+ * Possibly distribute the signed zone to a set of downstream authoritative nameservers under own control.
+ * Possbly distribute the signed zone to non-signing downstream DNS Providers.

 ## Secondary Use Case

-A slightly different use case is where a zone owner has a desire to replace one DNSSEC provider with another.
-In the first step it onboards the new provider by adding an SIGNER RR with SIGNER State=“ON” identifying the new provider to the existing SIGNER RRset.
-This informs both the present providers and the incoming provider about the addition of a new provider and the onboarding process is automatically initiated.
+A slightly different use case is where a zone owner has a desire to replace one DNSSEC-signing DNS provider with another.
+In the first step it onboards the new DNS provider by adding a HSYNC RR with HSYNC State=“ON” thereby identifying the new DNS provider and signalling its role.
+This informs both the present DNS providers and the incoming DNS provider about the addition of the new DNS provider and the onboarding process is automatically initiated.

-Once the onboarding operation is completed the zone owner may trigger the pending removal of another provider by changing the SIGNER State flag for the outgoing signer to “OFF”.
-This informs all the present providers about the pending removal and the offboarding process is automatically initiated.
+Once the onboarding operation is completed the zone owner may trigger the pending removal of another DNS provider by changing the HSYNC State flag for the outgoing DNS Provider to “OFF”.
+This informs all the present DNS providers about the pending removal and the offboarding process is automatically initiated.

 ## Tertiary Use Case

-A third use case is where a zone owner wants to migrate from a single-signer model to a multi-signer model, but as a first step only wants to transition the existing signer to be designated via a single SIGNER record.
-Once that is done the zone owner can continue the transition to a full multi-signer model at a later time by adding more SIGNER records.
+A third use case is where a zone owner wants to migrate from a single-signer model to a multi-signer model, but as a first step only wants to transition the existing signer to be designated via a single HSYNC record.
+Once that is done the zone owner can continue the transition to a full multi-signer model at a later time by adding more HSYNC records.

 # The Distributed Multi-Signer Model